Antoine-overflow/TheDrive/launch_tests/data_protocole.md

 ## Data test protocole

 #### MariaDB

 1. Replication Testing

-Verify that all nodes in galaera cluster have connected to each other.
+Verify that all nodes in galara cluster have connected to each other.
 In a node of the docker cluster, enter in a galera container:
 ```
 docker exec -it [container_galera] bash
 ```